 - Venting on social media about bad shopping experiences instead of following up with the store.
 I get it -- it feels goood to get on Facebook and let a cashier/manager/store have it, especially after someone's been rude or dismissive with you.
 The problem is that info doesn't get to the people who can actually change experiences at a store.
 And when problems don't get fixed, you're much more likely to stop couponing there (and thereby missing out on savings.)
 Simple Solution: Follow up with management as necessary, either by phone, by email, or in person.
 The people who can improve experiences for you going forward are a store manager (not a manager on duty), a district manager, or a corporate customer service professional.
 Give those folks a chance to fix things for all of us!
 Southern Savers has a good article on when you should be calling corporate (and a bunch of the corporate 1-800 numbers are listed at the bottom of the post.)
 Lifehacker has some good suggestions too.

 - Not having a routine to receive inserts.
 You know that saying, "You can't win if you don't play"?
 Well, you can't coupon without getting coupons -- and if you don't get newspaper inserts week in and week out, you're going to eventually start missing out on deals.
 And if you wait to see all the deals online BEFORE you track down coupons, you are letting all the other couponers in your area get a jump on you at the stores!
-Simple Solution: Get a newspaper subscription (you can often find discounted subscriptions through Groupon) or build time into your schedule each week to buy a newspaper or two at the store.
-For me, it's a routine that I get up each Saturday morning and go to Starbucks for my favorite latte and the weekend paper (and yes, here in San Antonio, the Saturday edition of the paper comes with inserts!)
+Simple Solution: Get a discount newspaper subscription or build time into your schedule each week to buy a newspaper or two at the store.
+For me, I personally prefer having my newspapers delivered to me bright and early every Sunday morning -- and since I signed up for that discount offer above, I save 75% off regular price on those papers too!

 - Not stocking up at the lowest possible sale price.
 If you're not buying enough to last you from one sale to the next, you're going to wind up paying full price in between sales -- and that costs money.
 The good news is that most sales and coupons come along pretty routinely, so you don't have to get caught off-guard (assuming you know how much product your family goes through from sale to sale.)
 Simple Solution: Learn your sales cycles.
 I have a list here of the common sales we see month by month.
 If an item is NOT on the list but you've been able to coupon for it before, it's likely on a 8 to 12-week turnaround.
 So when in doubt, buy three months worth when you see a great price pop up!